google-research/deeplab2/README.md

 *   <a href='https://colab.research.google.com/github/google-research/deeplab2/blob/main/ViP_DeepLab_Demo.ipynb'>ViP-DeepLab Colab notebook for off-the-shelf inference with Cityscapes-DVPS checkpoints.</a><br>

+Note that the exported models used in all the demos are in **CPU** mode.

 ## Running DeepLab2

 See [Getting Started](g3doc/setup/getting_started.md).
 In short, run the